Hummingbird Feeder mistakes

 2. Using the Wrong Kind of Sugar in Your Feeder

-You won’t win any points for getting creative with what you stock in your bird feeder.
-You’ll just cause hummingbirds to eat what they shouldn’t or avoid your feeder entirely.
+You don’t need fancy ingredients for hummingbird feed.
+Plain white sugar and clean water work perfectly.
+Getting creative with your bird feeder ingredients will cause hummingbirds to eat what they shouldn’t or avoid your feeder completely.

 • Light brown sugar